All About CanSkate!

 Nametags will be grouped according to your child’s skating colour group, and hung up on hangers at the end of the changeroom hallway, where skaters will be entering the ice surface.
 Clip your child’s nametag on the front of their coat or sweater.

-If you have any questions, please stick around and talk to Cara, the CanSkate Coordinator, or any of the coaches at the end of the session.
+If you have any questions, please stick around and talk to Cara (Saturday) or Melissa (Monday), the CanSkate Coordinators, or any of the coaches at the end of the session.
+Alternatively, you can email your questions to: NBSCcanskate@gmail.com.

 It’s my child’s first time skating… What should I expect?